-- What are the vacancy factors that exist in the property today? – Know where the vacancy threats are and watch them closely.
+- What are the vacancy factors that exist on the property today? – Know where the vacancy threats are and watch them closely.
 Resolve vacancies before they take a big slice of property cash flow.

 - What are the market rents? – It is good to know how rents compare in the property to market situations and prevailing lease negotiations.
 There will be differences in rents negotiated with sitting tenants and new tenants to a property.

-- What are the customer numbers for daily foot traffic? – Look at the trends of customer numbers and sales.
+- What are the customer numbers for daily foot traffic? – Look at the trends in customer numbers and sales.
 The property will serve a particular slice of the local shopper demographic.
 Understand what that is and how it can be improved.

-- Where are the weaknesses in the tenant mix? – Weaknesses will happen in any tenant mix perhaps due to issues like a clash of retailers, poor management, low quality tenants, or problems with property renovation.
+- Where are the weaknesses in the tenant mix? – Weaknesses will happen in any tenant mix perhaps due to issues like a clash of retailers, poor management, low-quality tenants, or problems with property renovation.

 - How is the property being marketed now? – Understand why customers are coming to a retail property now and look for the marketing program that is supporting that.

-- Where are the competing properties? – If a shopper is not getting what they expect from a shopping center, they will quickly move to another nearby.
+- Where are the competing properties? – If a shopper is not getting what they expect from a shopping centre, they will quickly move to another nearby.
 Understand the retail shopping competition and the differences between properties.